 Be aware, however, that the Brex 30 card is a charge card, so you must pay the balance in full every month; cardholders cannot carry balances from one month to the next.

-If you have plans to use office space for your company, the Chase Ink Business Cash Credit Card – which has a high 5% cash-back rate on office supplies and telecom services (on the first $25,000 spent in combined purchases each year) – is a lucrative choice.
+Why we picked it: If you have plans to use office space for your company, the Chase Ink Business Cash® Credit Card – which has a high 5% cash-back rate on office supplies and telecom services (on the first $25,000 spent in combined purchases each year) – is a lucrative choice.
+In addition, when you spend $750 in the first three months you’ll get a $750 bonus.
+And the 0% introductory APR on new purchases for the first 12 months (then 14.74% to 20.74% variable) will come in handy if you’re planning on making some large purchases.

 The card’s 2% cash-back rate at gas stations and restaurants (on up to $25,000 in combined purchases each year) means frequent travelers and people who regularly entertain clients are also likely to benefit.
 And with no annual fee, there’s little reason not to apply if your business expenses align with the 5% cash-back rate, even if you end up using a separate card to pay for business travel and client dinners.

-With unlimited 1.5% cash back on everything you buy for your business, the Ink Business Unlimited® Credit Card provides a hassle-free way to earn rewards.
+Why we picked it: With unlimited 1.5% cash back on everything you buy for your business, the Ink Business Unlimited® Credit Card provides a hassle-free way to earn rewards.
 And the card’s $750 welcome bonus (equivalent to 75,000 Chase Ultimate Rewards points) when you spend $7,500 in your first three months of membership ain’t half bad, either.
+And you’ll get a 0% introductory APR on new purchases for 12 months (then 14.74% to 20.74% variable)

 But this no-annual-fee business card is even better for business owners who also hold a premium Chase Ultimate Rewards card like the Chase Sapphire Reserve, Ink Business Preferred® Credit Card or Chase Sapphire Preferred Card.